 I am from Soto de Cerrato, a very small village of Palencia, in the interior of Spain, where I developed my love for nature.
 Having clear ─since a little child─ that animal behaviour was what I was most passioned about, I moved from my little village to study biology at the University of Salamanca.
 Soon, Salamanca became my second home, where I stayed many years living, loving, studying and working untiringly, training as a scientist.
 Meanwhile, I visited the most remote islands and climbed the highest mountains of the Iberian Peninsula to study the thermoregulation of the small threatened lizards living there.

 After completing my PhD, I moved to Brazil to continue unravelling how temperature modulates the behaviour of animals.
-Nowadays I live in Campo Grande, Mato Grosso do Sul (Brazil), a beautiful city where macaws, caimans and capybaras share their space with humans, making our days happy.
-Here I teach Animal Behaviour, engage in research, train students and organize many outreach and scientific events.
-I also have the great privilege of doing fieldwork in the Pantanal ─the largest continuous wetland of the World─ a natural paradise where wildlife still bustles almost undisturbed.
+I lived four years in Campo Grande, Mato Grosso do Sul (Brazil), a beautiful city where macaws, caimans and capybaras share their space with humans, teaching Animal Behaviour, researching, training students and organizing many outreach and scientific events at the UFMS.
+I also had the great privilege of doing fieldwork in the Pantanal ─the largest continuous wetland of the World─ a natural paradise where wildlife still bustles almost undisturbed.